Kim-Ward/as-masterclass/test_driven_development.md

 * Here is a program that fails its tests.
 Debug the program so that it passes them.

 Vignere Cipher.
+Tests fail due to off-by-one error in decrypt function.

 * Here is a program.
 Here is a vague idea of what problem the program might have.
 Write some tests for it, and then debug the program so that it passes them.

-Decrypt Vignere Cipher (by reversing key).
+Diana one-letter.
+BIDMAS issue.

 * Here is a program that is passing its tests.
 Add a new feature to the program and edit the tests accordingly.